-Ostim Technical University offers one of the best and high quality preparatory programs to our students with its expert and experienced academic staff.
-Our aim in foreign language education, which is an integral part of quality education with its academic and social function, is to enable them to continue their undergraduate programs in English, to be able to follow the professional literature in English and to ensure that students access the latest developments in their fields.
-In the preparatory school, our students follow a modular (A1-A2-B1-B2-C1) education program based on internationally accepted criteria based on the European Common Criteria framework.
+Ostim Technical University offers one of the best and high quality preparatory programs to our students with its experienced academic staff.
+Our aim in foreign language education, which is an integral part of quality higher education with its academic and social function, is to enable students to continue their undergraduate programs in English, to be able to follow the professional literature in English and to ensure that students have access to the latest developments in their fields.
+In the preparatory school, our students follow a modular (A1-A2-B1-B2) education program based on internationally accepted criteria established by the Common European Framework of Reference for Languages.

 The modular system has a flexible structure that responds quickly to changes.
 The modular system allows the student to progress at his own pace and success to be measured frequently.
 This system gives students who need the time to learn a chance to repeat the program, while offering rapid progress for early learners.

 Module IV April 26th - June 18th

 Synchronous (Online) 20 hrs 20 hrs 20 hrs 20 hrs

 Asynchronous (Autonomous learning) 4 hrs 4 hrs 4 hrs 4 hrs